AntimoMarrazzo/aiida-z2pack/README.md

 # aiida-z2pack

 Official Z2pack plugin for AiiDA.
-This repository contains AiiDA workflows and software tools for high-throughput computational topological materials discovery, with a focus on 2D topological insulators and 3D Weyl semimetals.
 The repository as of aiida-z2pack>=2.0 is compatible with aiida-core>=1.0.0.
-For compatibility with older versions use aiida-z2pack==1.0
+For compatibility with older versions use aiida-z2pack==1.0.
 The plugin supports Quantum ESPRESSO only.

 ### How do I get set up? ###